 To modify a directory's index settings, follow these steps:

-In the Advanced section of the cPanel home screen, click Index Manager.
+- In the ADVANCED section of the cPanel home screen, click Indexes:

 You can create custom error pages for your web site to define what a user sees when an error occurs.